-Preparation of the Company's Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses during the reporting period.
-The more significant areas requiring the use of management estimates and assumptions are: asset impairments, the fair value and accounting treatment of financial instruments including warrants; useful lives of assets for asset depreciation purposes; valuation allowances for deferred tax assets; the fair value and accounting treatment of stock-based compensation; and the provision for environmental liabilities.
+Preparation of the Company's Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, income, and expenses during the reporting period.
+The more significant areas requiring the use of management estimates and assumptions are: asset impairments, the fair value and accounting treatment of financial instruments including warrants; valuation allowances for deferred tax assets; the fair value and accounting treatment of stock-based compensation; and the provision for environmental liabilities.
 Management based its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances.
-Accordingly, actual results will likely differ from amounts estimated in these financial statements.
+Accordingly, actual results will differ from amounts estimated in these financial statements.